 Filtering the Output of git log

 By default, git log returns a list of all the commits made to a repository using this structure.
-But, as you can imagine, if you have made a large number of commits to a repository, it can quickly become difficult to read your git log statements.
+As you can imagine, it can quickly become difficult to read your git log statements if there are many commits to read.

 git log comes with a few flags you can use to filter your logs.
 These are: